-- 1. The AU2 Queensland Rail direct cost base for West Moreton was developed on a basis of 2.1 million tonnes per annum of coal compared to actual railings in 2021-22 of approximately 2.8 million tonnes (see Volumes section on page 9 for more detail). - 2.
+- The AU2 Queensland Rail direct cost base for West Moreton was developed on a basis of 2.1 million tonnes per annum of coal compared to actual railings in 2022-23 of approximately 2.2 million tonnes (see Volumes section on page 9 for more detail). - 2.
 AU2 allowances for Other Expenses and Corporate Overhead were determined on a benchmarked percentage of the approved direct cost base for West Moreton. - 3.
 For more information, please see the QCA's Final Decision on AU2 as well as supplementary material.

-The higher actual operating expenditure in 2021-22 compared to the QCA's efficient cost estimate was due to:
+The higher actual operating expenditure in 2022-23 compared to the QCA's efficient cost estimate was due to:

-- An additional \$1.6 million dedicated to train control resources for the West Moreton operation over that which was included in the AU2 allowance, determined on a basis of 2.1 million tonnes per annum of coal - Higher than forecast coal volumes on the system driving variable on-costs in other expenses and corporate overhead.
+- An additional \$2.4 million dedicated to train control resources for the West Moreton operation over that which was included in the AU2 allowance. - Higher than forecast coal volumes on the system driving variable on-costs in other expenses and corporate overhead.